Who We Are

 The University Arts Women's Club (UAWC) was founded in 1929 by Lady Falconer, wife of Sir Robert Falconer, then President of the University of Toronto.
 Its original purpose was to provide friendship, support and interesting activities within the Faculty of Arts and Science for faculty wives.
-While the purpose of the Club has remained the same, its focus has evolved through the years as lifestyles have changed.
+While the purpose of the Club has remained the same, membership eligibility has expanded over the years.

 What Kind of Programme does UAWC Offer?

 The UAWC Programme includes three General Meetings a year held in St. Thomas' Church Hall at 383 Huron Street.
 Each meeting begins at 12:45 p.m., with a light lunch providing an opportunity for socializing, then a short business meeting starting at 1:30 p.m., followed by a guest speaker at 1:45 p.m.

 Our first General Meeting this year will be held on Thursday, October 18th, 2018, when David Fernández, a Rare Book Librarian at the Thomas Fisher Rare Book Library, University of Toronto, will be speaking On Stories & Images: A Brief History of Monsters in Print.

 At the second General Meeting scheduled for Thursday, November 15th, 2018, Reverend Dr. Cheri DiNovo, United Church Minister and Former MPP, will address Politics and Faith: A Life of Both.

 At the third General Meeting scheduled for Thursday March 21th, 2019, Cynthia Macdonald, Freelance Journalist, will speak about Artificial Intelligence: Creating the Future.